xiongquan1230/IETF118-Sidemeeting/Agenda.md

 ## Meeting Agenda

-# QoS & TE for Differentiated Deterministic service
+# QoS & TE for Differentiated Deterministic services

 A side meeting at IETF 118